 - Since you have already broken down your ideal customer into a set of characteristics, use it to your advantage to run targeted ad campaigns across multiple channels.

 - Use the right business platform.
 If you’re a consultancy agency, opt for a business website.
 If you’re an online store, then build an ecommerce store.
 If you’re in the F&B business, get a website and app.
+If you are a store in Australia, consider TLD domains .com.au.
 It’s important to choose the right platform that suits your business’s needs.

 Start planning now!